Uden: History

-In 1848 The Dominican Catholic missionary Father Theodore J. van den Broek led a group of Dutch Catholics from Uden to Little Chute, Wisconsin, beginning a pattern of immigration to northeast Wisconsin that would last until the early twentieth century.
+In 1848, The Dominican Catholic missionary Father Theodore J. van den Broek led a group of Dutch Catholics from Uden to Little Chute, Wisconsin, beginning a pattern of immigration to northeast Wisconsin that would last until the early twentieth century.
 That region of Wisconsin remains largely populated by descendants of Dutch Catholic immigrants from the Uden area.
 The Midwest was selected for its fairly similar landscape, which allowed the East Dutch immigrants, who were primarily farmers, to continue the same agricultural practices in the United States.

 On 12 June 1840, a meteorite weighing approximately 720 grams fell into a field just outside Uden.
 It narrowly missed a group of laborers digging for peat nearby.

-In 1855 the village of Volkel founded its own parish.
+In 1855, the village of Volkel founded its own parish.

-Uden began to specialise in the growth of cherries from 1860 onwards and in 1886 the old Petrus-church was demolished by fire and replaced by a new larger one.
+Uden began to specialise in the growth of cherries from 1860 onwards.
+In 1886, the old Petrus-church was demolished by fire and replaced by a new larger one.

-During World War I (in which the Netherlands stayed neutral) North Brabant was inundated by Belgian refugees.
+During World War I (in which the Netherlands stayed neutral) North Brabant had many Belgian refugees.
 A refugee camp was erected at Vluchtoord in Uden, which housed several thousand Flemish refugees until 1918.

-In the 1920s people started to cultivate the extensive heathlands in the eastern part of the municipality, called "De Peel".
-In 1922 a new village was built, called Terraveen and later renamed Odiliapeel.
+In the 1920s, people started to cultivate the extensive heathlands in the eastern part of the municipality, called "De Peel".
+In 1922, a new village was built, called Terraveen and later renamed Odiliapeel.

 After Uden was struck by a devastating cyclone in 1925, it was visited by Wilhelmina, queen of the Netherlands.

-Since the 1950s Uden has become a regional centre of development, providing much needed economic growth.
-Due to the growth, very little is left of the old town's character.
+Since the 1950s, Uden has become a regional centre of development, providing much needed economic growth.
+Due to its growth, very little is left of the old town's character.